anasvhora284/input-leaf/README.md

 **[Download the latest Input Leaf APK](https://github.com/anasvhora284/input-leaf/releases/latest)**

 Universal and device-architecture APKs are published with releases.
-Choose `universal.apk` if you are unsure which architecture your Android device uses.
+Choose `input-leaf_<version>_universal.apk` if you are unsure which architecture your Android device uses.

 ## Requirements